 Mold thrives in warm, dark and damp places.
 Once you notice the dark stains of mold and mildew have invaded your space (in your home, basement or garage), the fungi has already had a chance to implant itself in your woodwork, tiles, grout, carpet and more.

-Not only can mold and mildew ruin expensive items in your home, it doesn't just look bad, it can be harmful; mold spores can cause cold-like symptoms, allergic reactions and for those that already have respiratory ailments, it can cause breathing issues.
+Not only can mold and mildew ruin expensive items in your home, it can be harmful.
+Mold spores can cause cold-like symptoms, allergic reactions and for those that already have respiratory ailments, it can cause breathing issues.

-There are several ways to get rid of mold and mildew and I'll begin with the most natural and least toxic first, as there are quite a few methods to choose from before you reach for the strong chemicals like chlorine bleach!
+There are several ways to get rid of mold and mildew and I’ll begin with the most natural and least toxic of ways first.

-Take the musty item outside and shake it out.
-If you are shaking an area rug or fabric item or even wiping down an item to remove surface mold, it is best to wear a dust mask to avoid breathing in any dusty debris and mold or mildew spores.
+First of all, if you are shaking an area rug, fabric item or even wiping down an item to remove surface mold, it’s best to wear a dust mask to avoid breathing in any dusty debris and mold or mildew spores.

 - sterilize mold and mildew